vime-js/vime/packages/vime-docs/preview/api.md

 **Data Type:** `string|null`

-Fires when the currently visible poster is changed, useful when setting `src` and waiting to be notified of the new poster.
+Fires when the currently visible poster is changed.